 - Mother Nature: the Riverwoman may be this

 - The Power of Love: 'The Heart's Cry' is all about this

-- The Rival / Follow the Leader: Michael Flatley left the show and created Lord of the Dance.
+- The Rival / Follow the Leader: Michael Flatley left the show and created Lord of the Dance, and later Celtic Tiger.

 - In fact there were several Riverdance and Lord of the Dance-inspired Irish dance shows in the late 1990s/early 2000s, including Dancing on Dangerous Ground, Spirit of the Dance, To Dance on the Moon, Gaelforce, etc.

 - The creative team behind the show recently put together their follow up, Heartbeat of Home.
 It's very similar, but does expand on the international aspects of the first show, involving a more diverse cast and influences from contemporary, Flamenco, and African dance.